Table of Contents

 The two main types of EBPP are biller-direct and consolidated.
-While they both offer convenience to customers and save time and costs for billers, they solutions they offer are somewhat different.
+While they both offer convenience to customers and save time and costs for billers, the solutions they offer are somewhat different.

-In biller-direct payment systems, biller and customer have a direct relationship.
-The biller sends the customer an electronic bill (that’s electronic ‘presentment’).
+In biller-direct payment systems, the biller and customer have a direct relationship.
+The biller sends the customer an electronic bill (that’s an electronic ‘presentment’).